 10 Ways to Bond With Your Rabbit

-Evidence suggests that rabbits who bond with their owners live longer and happier lives.
-Sometimes it can feel like our furry friends are in a world of their own – but it only takes time and patience to start bonding with your bunny.
+Evidence suggests that rabbits that bond with their owners live longer and happier lives.
+Sometimes it can feel like our furry friends are in a world of their own, but as long as you take your time and have patience, there are lots of ways of bonding with your bunny.

 This article looks at ten fun and exciting ways to deepen your connection to your pet, whether the rabbit is already part of the family or you’ve just brought a new bunny home.